sathishravi62/Learn_Game/README.md

 # Learn_Game
-# Thanks to Joey de vries for the wonderfull tutorial which helped me to learn graphics promaramming.
+#Thanks to Joey de vries for the wonderful tutorial which helped me to learn graphics programming.

 https://joeydevries.com/#home

 https://learnopengl.com